Teif8/amazon-review-lfs/README.md

 - [Download clustered_reviews.csv.gz from Google Drive](https://drive.google.com/your-link-here)

 > The file has been compressed to reduce its size and bypass GitHub's file size limits.

+### Deployment:
+You can try the deployed application here: [Amazon Review Sentiment & Clustering](http://51.20.87.52:8501)